John-Li-happy/FileManagerDemo/README.md

 # FileManagerDemo V 2.1.0

-This FileManagerDemo is designed to simulate a file managing system, multiple main commands is simulated in this project.
+This FileManagerDemo is designed to simulate a file managing system, multiple main commands is achieved in this demo project

 Core Features
-show a cheatsheet of all commands built inside:

-search file in current folder
-create file in current folder
-check existance of a file in current folder
+show a cheatsheet of all commands built inside: search file in current folder create file in current folder check existance of a file in current folder